-- 12.11 The winner of SF1 will play against the winner of SF2 in the final match. - 12.12 If both teams are tied at the end of regular time during the Knockout Stage, extra time will be played.
+- 12.11 The winner of SF1 will play against the winner of SF2 in the final match. - 12.12 If both teams are tied at the end of regular time during the Quarterfinals and Semifinal stage matches, no extra time will be played and kicks from the penalty spot procedure will take place as per the Laws of the game - 12.13 If both teams are tied at the end of regular time during the Final Match, extra time will be played.
 If extra time is played, each team will have one (1) additional substitution and one (1) additional substitution opportunity.
 Therefore, each team will be allowed a total of six (6) substitutions and four (4) substitution opportunities.
-If the score is tied at the end of extra time the matches will go straight to kicks from the penalty mark per the Laws of the Game. - 12.13 Match dates and times shall be scheduled by Concacaf. - 12.14 The decisions of Concacaf on the structure and format of the Competition are final.
+If the score is tied at the end of extra time the matches will go straight to kicks from the penalty mark per the Laws of the Game. - 12.14 Match dates and times shall be scheduled by Concacaf.

+12.15 The decisions of Concacaf on the structure and format of the Competition are final.
 In the event of any withdrawals, Concacaf may change the structure and format in accordance with the provisions.